letisiapangataa/social-media-sentiment-tracking-system/README.md

 # Social Media Sentiment Tracking System

-Social Media "Sentiment" Tracking System which analyses and visualises brand sentiment from Twitter or Reddit posts using Python, Azure AI Studio, and Power BI.
+Social Media "Sentiment" Tracking System (Applied Learning Project) which analyses and visualises brand sentiment from Twitter or Reddit posts using Python, Azure AI Studio, and Power BI.

 ## Features
 - Collects posts from Twitter or Reddit